birderboone/CV/Matt_Boone_CV.md

 > • Lead coder on project.
 • Sftrack is a new package defining a central class for movement data that fully incorporates the `sf` package, written in S3 as an upgrade to the `ltraj` class in `AdehabitatLT`.
 Defines a new standard for movement data in R, incorporating x,y,z,t and a dynamic grouping category.
 • Funded by a grant from the RConsortium (see more information in Grants).
+• Over 70 unit tests written with the `testthat` package.
 • Beta version available on Github, although development is ongoing.

 ### Tracking - CRAN Task View